 2. DeWALT DWE7491RS Jobsite Table Saw

-This DeWALT table saw has a 22-inch blade and a maximum RPM of 4,800, created by the powerful 15 Amp motor.
-It is twice as heavy compared to the Flexvolt but the trade-off is that it has a larger rip capacity.
+This DeWALT jobsite table saw has a 22-inch blade and a maximum RPM of 4,800, generated by its powerful 15 amp motor.
+It is as much as twice as heavy as some of the brand’s more compact saws, but this means it also has a larger rip capacity.

-It is easy to store away, and simple to use — ideal for taking it to the job.
-And best of all, this saw offers a maximum cut depth of 3-⅛ inches at a 90-degree angle and a 2-¼ inches at 45 degrees, meaning it’s perfect for cutting picture and door frames.
+It is easy to store and simple to use, as it is designed to be transported and used onsite.
+This saw offers a maximum cut depth of 3-⅛ inches at a 90-degree angle and 2-¼ inches at 45 degrees, making it perfect for cutting picture and door frames wherever they are needed.

-The 1,800-watt motor generates all the power you will need to make angles and beveled cuts in wood.
+The 1,800-watt motor generates all the power required to make angled and beveled cuts in wood.

 Dust Collection Point

-The dust collection point means that you don’t need to worry about sawdust and debris clogging the saw mechanism.
+The dust collection point means you won’t need to worry about sawdust and debris clogging the saw mechanism.
 This has the added benefit of reducing the amount of time you will spend cleaning it.